 - This is not a number in the specs, but it was reasonably priced (about 150 Euros at the time I bought it), although the head was not included.

 Because these benefits largely compensate for the tripod weight and size, I went for it and I am still happy with it.

 For Enthusiast/Pro Landscape Photographers: Manfrotto 055XPRO3

 Manfrotto is a reputable and historic brand for tripods, monopods, camera accessories, and studio equipment.
 I have already praised the now-discontinued Manfrotto 055XPROB, but its legacy is even better.

-The Manfrotto 055XPRO3 is available both in aluminium and in carbon fibre.
+The Manfrotto 055XPRO3 is available both in aluminum and in carbon fiber.

 This full-size tripod has great user reviews on Amazon and other reputable sites, with many praising its stability.